 Includes information on average tariff rates and types that U.S. firms should be aware of when exporting to the market.

-Burma is a member of the World Trade Organization (WTO), but international tariff standards cover only 18 percent of its goods and services.
-While its commitment to binding international tariffs agreements is limited, Burma generally levies tariffs that are comparable or lower than that of other countries in the region.
+Burma is a member of the World Trade Organization (WTO), but international tariff standards cover less than 18 percent of its goods and services.
+While its commitment to binding international tariffs agreements is limited, Burma generally levies tariffs that are comparable to or lower than that of other countries in the region.
 Burma tariffs generally range from zero to 40 percent.
 Luxury items have the highest tariffs.
-For more information on custom tariff rates, please visit the Customs Department website (https://www.customs.gov.mm/).
+For more information on custom tariff rates, please visit the Customs Department website.